FOLLOW US

 EU nationals: When travelling from one border-free Schengen country to another by car, you are not required to show a passport or national ID card.
 However, transport providers like airlines, train operators and ferry companies will require you to show your passport or ID card to prove your identity.

-Non-EU nationals: To enter Poland, you must have a valid passport issued within the past ten years and with at least three or six months left (depending on your nationality).
+Non-EU nationals: To enter Poland, you must have a valid passport issued within the past ten years and with at least three months left.
 You must also have a return ticket and sufficient funds for the length of stay.

 Poland is a member of the Schengen Agreement, but beware that EU members such as Cyprus and Ireland are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.